cyypherus/bouton/README.md

 **Option A: Automated Setup**

-Run `bouton-setup` on Windows and it will walk you through the entire process.
+Run `bouton-setup` on Windows and it will walk you through the entire process, but first you should have all the prerequisites setup. (bouton-linux should be installed on wsl & bouton-windows and usbipd should be installed on windows)

 **Option B: Manual Setup**